Chlorinated Groundwater Treatment

 The specified vapor treatment system consists of several design features that ensure safe and effective operation in the expected environment.
 It included an induced draft arrangement with the fan located downstream of the scrubber.
 This arrangement is preferred for halogenated applications because it results in negative air pressure and minimizes the corrosive conditions that can develop in a forced air system.
 The RTO produces corrosive hydrochloric acid vapors as the halogenated hydrocarbons are oxidized.
 With a forced draft arrangement, the oxidizer would have been under a positive pressure and the corrosive gases would tend to leak to atmosphere at instrumentation (thermocouple) penetrations.
 The corrosive gases could have condensed at this interface potentially corroding the outer shell.

-Global Technologies' understanding of the customer's unique needs, coupled with the engineering know-how necessary to fulfill these needs, resulted in another satisfied Global customer.
+Anguil's understanding of the customer's unique needs, coupled with the engineering know-how necessary to fulfill these needs, resulted in another satisfied Anguil customer.

 8855 North 55th Street